This article appears in the October 2020 issue of the

 It was only then that I realized if I hadn’t connected so well and invested the time I did in those relationships, I wouldn’t have been successful.
 In my work today in payer contracting, I still rely on all of my personal and professional relationships to help get me through.
 What I’ve learned is we need to focus on building relationships not only with internal coworkers, but also with outside individuals.
 This will benefit our own personal growth, as well as the growth and perception of our company.

-Ryan Gaymon, CBCS, is Contract Coordinator at Physicians Endoscopy (PE).
-She can be reached at email@example.com.
+Ryan Gaymon, CBCS, is Contract Coordinator at PE GI Solutions.
+She can be reached at firstname.lastname@example.org.